chymchym1905/auto-time-workflow/README.md

 Go to https://ffmpeg.org/, download and add ffmpeg binary to environment variables.
 FFMPEG is not needed with new verion of the script

-Run this to fetch all unverified Abyss speedruns and start timing
+Run this to fetch all unverified Abyss speedruns and start timing:
 ```
 py entry.py
 ```